Jimdo Review (2019) - The 12 Big Things You Need to Know

 There are a lot of similar website building solutions available.

 If you’re looking for something similarly priced, but with a larger range of templates to choose from, take a look at Wix.
 Its e-commerce functionality comes in a bit cheaper too.
+See our Wix review for a full run-down on the pros and cons of this platform.

 And finally, if you're thinking about creating an online publication involving multiple authors and requiring sophisticated content management and publishing functionality, then Wordpress is probably your best bet.